Right before starting, I would like to emphasize that all parents have their own choice and we have no right of judging them!

 Sooth your baby before the bedtime.
-Massage is perfect for calming down the babies, however some babies don’t like massage, know it from my son.
+Massage is perfect for calming down the babies, however, some babies don’t like massage, know it from my son.
 Read a story.
 Bath time is a great choice.
-Play quite games.
+Play quiet games.
 Total of 45 minutes of interaction with your baby is required to calm him/her down to be ready for bed.

 - Room temperature.

 Right room temperature 18-22 °C. depending on a baby, though experts prefer 16-20 °C

 This is the most important.
 Babies/toddlers orient on the pattern of occasions happening around or with him/her.
 Always follow the same routine for meals, naps, play times, bedtime preparations, sleep time and etc. Any change can overwhelm or confuse your baby/toddler.